OSTEOGENESIS IMPERFECTA

 -

-Knowledge-focused Recruiting nowThis study looks at whether children and young adults (ages 12-20) with osteogenesis imperfecta (brittle bone disease) have problems with hearing and balance.
-Participants will undergo hearing tests and balance assessments.
-The goal is to find links between the genetic type and s…
+Knowledge-focused Recruiting nowThis study looks at whether children and young adults (ages 12-20) with osteogenesis imperfecta, also known as brittle bone disease, have problems with their hearing and balance.
+Participants will undergo hearing tests and special balance assessments, and some may get CT or MRI s…

 Matched conditions: OSTEOGENESIS IMPERFECTA